 This step completes the stage – storage – discharge relationship you’ll ultimately use to route hydrographs through detention ponds.
 Here, you’ll specify the outlets which in turn generate discharge values corresponding to the stage values entered in the previous step.

 Below are descriptions of each type of outlet device you can add to your pond.
+But please click the Help radio button to see diagrams of each structure which will help in your data entries.

 Can be circular or rectangular with multiple barrels and may include a restrictor plate.